Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Trafalgar Square & Surroundings

-Tip: Pair it with a short visit to the National Gallery nearby.
+Tip: Pair it with a short visit to the National Gallery, which sits directly on the square and is completely free to enter.

 St Katharine Docks

-A quiet, hidden marina just steps from Tower Bridge.
-It feels calm and almost village-like, with boats, waterside paths, and tucked-away cafés — a lovely contrast to busy central London.
+A quiet and slightly hidden marina just a few minutes from Tower Bridge.
+The atmosphere here feels calm and almost village-like, with sailboats, waterside paths, and tucked-away cafés, which is a lovely contrast to the busy streets of central London.

 Tip: Stop by The Dickens Inn, a beautiful historic pub right on the dock.
 Even just for a drink, it’s one of the nicest spots in the area.

-Perfect as a short detour after Tower Bridge or a Thames walk.
+Perfect as a short stop after visiting Tower Bridge or during a Thames riverside walk.

 Self-Guided Walks in London (Explore at Your Own Pace)